 Assistant Professor of Business Administration

 Professor Shu studies innovation, talent allocation, and productivity from a labor economics perspective.
-She is currently examining the accumulation of inventive human capital, top talent and the consequences of their career choices, and the impact of technology and trade shocks on innovation.
+Her current research examines innovators’ accumulation of inventive human capital, top talent and the consequences of their career choices, and the impact of technology and trade shocks on innovation.

 A recipient of the Kauffmann Dissertation Fellowship in Entrepreneurship, Professor Shu earned her Ph.D. in economics at the Massachusetts Institute of Technology.
 She graduated from Colgate University with a BA in mathematics and mathematical economics.

 Professor Shu’s research focuses on the empirical analysis of factors that affect innovation and productivity at the micro level, with a particular emphasis on the human capital accumulation of innovators and the impact of early career choices on long-term productivity.
 She contributes to the field by taking a labor economics perspective and investigating the decisions of individuals.